dasec/hystck/docs/source/installation/index.rst

 it is mandatory to install hystck on both, the host and the guest system.
 In the next sections we will show how that installation can be done.

+Once you have finished the installation process, visit :ref:`firstrun` for some help on getting started with hystck.

 Configuration of installation paths and values
 #################################################